Avanade: Structure and operations

-Avanade operates its business in more than 80 locations across more than 25 countries North America, Europe, Asia, South America, the Middle East and the Pacific.
+Avanade operates its business in more than 80 locations across more than 26 countries North America, Europe, Asia, South America, the Middle East and the Pacific.

-In September 2021, Avanade entered the UAE market with the opening of offices in Abu Dhabi and Dubai.
-Adriano Neves, Avanade's Sales, Industry and Client Relationships Lead in Brazil, has been appointed to lead the company's newest entity and will relocate from São Paulo to Dubai.

 India (IDC), China (CDC) and the Philippines (PDC) supply Avanade with offshore consultants housed in parent company Accenture's delivery centers.
 Overall, these offshore workers constitute over 40% of Avanade's total workforce.
-Avanade relies heavily on offshore workers in India, China and other developing countries to help their customers reduce costs.
+Avanade relies heavily on offshore workers in India, China and other developing countries.

 Leadership

 Avanade is managed by a leadership team of 17 members (2022).
-Pamela Maynard has served as CEO since September 2019.
+Pamela Maynard served as CEO from September 2019 to October 2024.
 Mitch Hill, a former senior partner at Andersen Consulting, was the founding CEO until August 31, 2008.
 Adam Warby held the position from September 1, 2008, to August 31, 2019.

 Avanade's board of directors has five members (2022).
 The chairman of the board is Emma McGuigan.

 Finances

 Avanade began filing financial reports with the Securities and Exchange Commission in 2006, a requirement for publicly traded companies.
 Alternatively, filings must be made when the number of security holders exceeded 500, which at the time, Avanade had over 1,100.
 As of July 1, 2008, Avanade is no longer required to file financial reports with the Securities and Exchange Commission as it has unregistered all securities.